SihanChen46/ISO-standards-all-industries/README.md

 # ISO-standards-all-industries

-All ISO standards scraped from official website (https://www.iso.org/standards.html) of ISO used Scrapy.
+All ISO standards scraped from official website (https://www.iso.org/standards.html) of ISO used Scrapy in Aug.2018.

 Both text files and xlsx file are provided.